 The current was pretty fast where we were and I was pretty sure it would knock me down if I tried to cross at that spot, so I didn’t venture too far into the river.
 I waded upstream a little bit until I got to an area that was a little too deep for me to venture into and still keep my shorts dry, so I turned back.

 After unsuccessfully trying to do cake and candles for my birthday the night before thanks to a windstorm at the campground, I wanted to try once more.
 I had brought some Hostess cupcakes and candles from the car, so we made a second attempt at a birthday “cake.”
 We got the candles to light for a few seconds before the breeze blew them out and decided that it was good enough.

 Once our cupcakes were gone, we put our shoes back on and headed back to the car for what was now a much longer drive home than we had planned on having.
 This was definitely a worthwhile detour, and like so many brief visits to places, it left me wanting to plan another trip to take in even more of the sights.
-Check out the State Park website here.
+Find out more things to do at Tahquamenon Falls here.

 Read more about my favorite state, Michigan here!

 - Summer on Mackinac Island